Analysis: US lawsuit puts Donald Trump's Scottish resorts under scrutiny

 Such sums, Ms James’s office added, did not factor in any depreciation of the assets, save for a statement prepared in 2021.
 “The golf course should have been valued at a much lower figure,” the lawsuit notes.

-Since Turnberry was purchased by Trump in 2014, it has run up losses totalling nearly £50m, and has not turned a profit in any year under Trump’s ownership.
+Since Turnberry was purchased by Mr Trump in 2014, it has run up losses totalling nearly £50m.

 Although the lawsuit is a civil case, meaning no criminal charges have been brought, the potential sanctions outlined by Ms James are extensive.